Rules

 7. Players who are tagged must attempt to remove themselves from the active area of play, and may not act as “meat shields”.

-1. As an active player, do not attempt to use tagged players as cover.
+1. As an active player, do not attempt to use tagged or inactive players as cover.

 1. Respawning